Getting started with Nextflow¶

 If you are pulling a project hosted in a remote code repository, you can specify its qualified name or the repository URL.

-The qualified name is formed by two parts - the owner name and the repository name separated by a /
+The qualified name is formed by two parts - the owner name and the repository name separated by a / character.
+For example, if a Nextflow project bar is hosted in a GitHub repository foo at the address http://github.com/foo/bar, it could be pulled using:

 Or by using the complete URL:

-command can be used to download a pipeline into a local directory of your choice:
+Alternatively, the Nextflow clone command can be used to download a pipeline into a local directory of your choice:

-command is used to initiate the execution of a pipeline:
+The Nextflow run command is used to initiate the execution of a pipeline:

-a pipeline, it will look for a local file with the pipeline name you’ve specified.
+If you run a pipeline, it will look for a local file with the pipeline name you’ve specified.
 If that file does not exist, it will look for a public repository with the same name on GitHub (unless otherwise specified).
-If it is found, Nextflow will automatically pull
+If found, Nextflow will automatically pull the pipeline to your global cache and execute it.

 Warning

 Be aware of what is already in your current working directory where you launch your pipeline.
-If your current working directory contains nextflow configuration files you may encounter unexpected results.
+If your current working directory contains Nextflow configuration files you may encounter unexpected results.

 Exercise

-pipeline directly from nextflow-io
+Execute the hello pipeline directly from nextflow-io GitHub repository.

 Solution

-command to execute the nextflow-io/hello pipeline:
+Use the run command to execute the nextflow-io/hello pipeline:

-N E X T F L O W ~ version 23.04.0
+N E X T F L O W ~ version 25.10.4

 Pulling nextflow-io/hello ...